 Some words and phrases have special meanings when talking about hazardous materials.
 Some of these may differ from meanings you are used to.
 The words and phrases in this section may be on your test.
 The meanings of other important words are in the glossary at the end of Section 9.

 A material's hazard class reflects the risks associated with it.
 There are nine different hazard classes.
 The types of materials included in these nine classes are in Figure 9.1.

-Hazardous Materials Class Class Division Name of Class or Division Examples 1 1.1 1.2 1.3 1.4 1.5 1.6 Mass Explosion Projection Hazard Fire Hazard Minor Explosion Very Insensitive Extremely Insensitive Dynamite Flares Display Fireworks Ammunition Blasting Agents Explosive Devices 2 2.1 2.2 2.3 Flammable Gases Non-Flammable Gases Poisonous/Toxic Gases Propane Helium Fluorine, Compressed 3 - Flammable Liquids Gasoline 4 4.1 4.2 4.3 Flammable Solids Spontaneously Combustible Dangerous When Wet Ammonium Picrate, Wetted White Phosphorus Sodium 5 5.1 5.2 Oxidizers Organic Peroxides Ammonium Nitrate Methyl Ethyl Ketone Peroxide 6 6.1 6.2 Poison (Toxic Material) Infectious Substances Potassium Cyanide Anthrax Virus 7 - Radioactive Uranium 8 - Corrosives Battery Fluid 9 - Miscellaneous Hazardous Materials Polychlorinated Biphenyls (PCB) е - ORM-D (Other Regulated Material- Domestic) Food Flavorings, Medicines - Combustible Liquids Fuel Oil
+Hazardous Materials Class Class Division Name of Class or Division Examples 1 1.1 1.2 1.3 1.4 1.5 1.6 Mass Explosion Projection Hazard Fire Hazard Minor Explosion Very Insensitive Extremely Insensitive Dynamite Flares Display Fireworks Ammunition Blasting Agents Explosive Devices 2 2.1 2.2 2.3 Flammable Gases Non-Flammable Gases Poisonous/Toxic Gases Propane Helium Fluorine, Compressed 3 - Flammable Liquids Gasoline 4 4.1 4.2 4.3 Flammable Solids Spontaneously Combustible Dangerous When Wet Ammonium Picrate, Wetted White Phosphorus Sodium 5 5.1 5.2 Oxidizers Organic Peroxides Ammonium Nitrate Methyl Ethyl Ketone Peroxide 6 6.1 6.2 Poison (Toxic Material) Infectious Substances Potassium Cyanide Anthrax Virus 7 - Radioactive Uranium 8 - Corrosives Battery Fluid 9 - Miscellaneous Polychlorinated Hazardous Materials Biphenyls (PCB) ORM-D (Other e - Re Regulated Material- Domestic) Food Flavorings, Medicines - Combustible Liquids Fuel Oil being carried.
+Your life, and the lives of others, may depend on quickly locating the hazardous materials shipping papers.
+For that reason the rules require: